-Importation into Australia of goods the description of which includes or bears the word "Anzac", or advertising matter relating to those goods, is controlled by the PI Regulations and is prohibited except with the written permission of the Minister for Veterans' Affairs (the Minister) or an authorised officer.
+1. Importation into Australia of goods the description of which includes or bears the word "Anzac", or advertising matter relating to those goods, is controlled by the PI Regulations and is prohibited except with the written permission of the Minister for Veterans' Affairs (the Minister) or an authorised officer.

-It is highly likely that a person making an application to import "Anzac" goods under the PI Regulations will also need to apply to use the word "Anzac" under the Anzac Regulations.
+A person making an application to import "Anzac" goods under the PI Regulations will also need to apply to use the word "Anzac" under the Anzac Regulations.